Skip to Content

 How to Make Hollandaise Sauce

-2. Combine the room-temperature egg yolks and lemon juice in the blender and blend.
+2. Combine the room-temperature egg yolks and lemon juice in the blender and blend them until they’re completely combined.

-3. As slowly and steadily as you can, with the blender running, pour the butter into the blender.
+3. Now, as slowly and steadily as possible, with the blender running, pour in the melted butter.
+The key is to pour very slowly.

-4. Blend until your hollandaise sauce is pale yellow and slightly thick.
+4. Blend until hollandaise sauce is uniform, pale yellow and slightly thick.
+Serve immediately.

 Getting Saucy